Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - At retirement: Complete DD Form 2656 during retirement processing

-- Automatic enrollment: If no election is made, you’re enrolled at maximum spouse coverage (spouse must sign if electing less)
+- Automatic enrollment: If you don’t make a specific election, you’re enrolled at maximum spouse coverage (your spouse must sign if you’re electing less — the military doesn’t let you shortchange your family without their knowledge)

 - Open enrollment windows: Occasionally offered for those who previously declined or reduced coverage

-Important: Once enrolled in SBP, you cannot cancel coverage except under specific circumstances (such as spouse’s death or divorce without remarriage).
+Important: Once you’re enrolled in SBP, you generally can’t cancel coverage except under very specific circumstances like your spouse’s death or divorce without remarriage.
+Take the decision seriously.

 DIC Eligibility Requirements